-First and foremost, you'll need an adoption support group that fuels hope and promotes a healthy, supportive environment amongst its members.
+First and foremost, you'll need an adoption support group for adoptive parents that fuels hope and promotes a healthy, supportive environment amongst its members.
 The last thing that you need when you're struggling with your adoption wait is a toxic, viral environment that is driven by fear or anger.
 Avoid an adoption support group that seems to fuel dread, fear, resentment, and a "misery-loves-company" mindset!

 Confidentiality is also a major factor; does the support group respect confidentiality in adoption?
 By confidentiality, we mean that the members don't gossip outside of the group, have respect birth mother privacy, and avoid oversharing details that should be kept between the individuals involved in one child’s adoption.

 An adoption support group for adoptive parents should aim to share correct and modern info about adoption.
 Avoid groups that seem to feed upon adoption stereotypes, or let outdated stories, or unusual circumstances, dictate the norm for the group when it comes to supporting each other’s stories/experiences.